-Post-Traumatic Stress Disorder (PTSD) Therapy for Wisconsin Prison Inmates
+Post-traumatic Stress Disorder (PTSD) Therapy for Wisconsin Correctional Facilities

 At a Glance

-Despite the pressing need for post-traumatic stress disorder (PTSD) treatment within the jail and prison population, there is virtually no research examining the efficacy of such therapies in incarcerated adults.
-Researchers at UW – Madison partnered with the Wisconsin Department of Corrections (DOC) to implement and evaluate cognitive processing therapy (CPT) for prison inmates, a promising PTSD intervention due to the cost- and time-effectiveness of its group format.
-Overall, study data indicated that group CPT in state prisons is feasible, acceptable and effective.
+Despite the pressing need for post-traumatic stress disorder (PTSD) treatment among incarcerated individuals, there is virtually no research examining the efficacy of such therapies in correctional settings.
+Researchers at UW–Madison partnered with the Wisconsin Department of Corrections (DOC) to implement and evaluate cognitive processing therapy (CPT) for incarcerated individuals, a promising PTSD intervention due to the cost- and time-effectiveness of its group format.
+Overall, study data indicated that group CPT in Wisconsin correctional settings is feasible, acceptable and effective.

 The Challenge

-Many of Wisconsin’s prison inmates have PTSD, a mental health disorder that develops in people who have experienced emotionally traumatic events, such as neglect or abuse.
-In fact, rates of PTSD among prison inmates are estimated to be more than 10-fold higher than in the general population.
-Untreated PTSD is linked to dire outcomes like higher rates of suicide, victimization and recidivism.
-Thus, better treatment is needed to improve mental health and ensure better outcomes for inmates.
+Many incarcerated individuals in Wisconsin state correctional facilities have PTSD, a mental health disorder that develops in people who have experienced emotionally traumatic events, such as neglect or abuse.
+In fact, rates of PTSD among incarcerated individuals are estimated to be more than 10 times higher than in the general population.
+Untreated PTSD is linked to serious outcomes like higher rates of suicide, victimization and recidivism.
+Thus, better treatment is needed to improve mental health and ensure better outcomes for incarcerated individuals.

 Project Goals

-The long-term goal of this program is to increase the delivery of evidence-based treatment for PTSD in the prison setting.
+The long-term goal of this program is to increase the delivery of evidence-based treatment for PTSD in the correctional settings.
 This project addressed three specific aims:

 - Establish the feasibility of delivering CPT to incarcerated individuals with PTSD.